newcontext-oss/kitchen-terraform/README.md

 ##### variable_files

-A pathname or an array of pathnames of Terraform variable files containing variables to be set in the configuration.
+A pathname or a collection of pathnames of Terraform variable files containing variables to be set in the configuration.

 ###### Examples